pygame-community/pygame-geometry/docs/polygon.rst

         Inserts a vertex at the given index to the `Polygon`'s vertices.
 Always returns None.

         .. note::
-            The given index must be any interger, both negative and positive.
+            The given index can be any positive or negative integer.
 If the index is negative, it will be counted from the end of the list of vertices.
             For example, if the index is -1, the vertex will be inserted at the end of the list of vertices.
 If the index is positive and it is greater than the number of